cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Pre-Shared Key Recommendations {#security-psk}

-In mode PSK and mode AuthPSK, the PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
+In the PSK and AuthPSK modes, the PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
 Using a PSK shorter than Nh bytes is permitted.
 A PSK that is longer than Nh bytes or that has more than Nh bytes of entropy, respectively, does not increase the